Active aerosols: Results and discussion

 where $N$ is the number of nanorods, $\mu$ is the electrophoretic mobility and $y_{i}(t)$ is the $y$-position of a nanorod at time, $t$.
 The model was fit at different electric field magnitudes and in the constant velocity regime $t=0.6-3~s$.
 An average ensemble electrophoretic mobility of $\bar\mu =1.1\pm 1.3\times10^{-8}~m^{2}/(V\cdot s)$ was retrieved from the fits.
+From the mobility, the magnitude of the charge on the nanorods is $\lvert \bar q\rvert =6\pi \eta r \bar\mu=0.83\pm1.2\times10^{-19}~C$, where $\eta$ is the viscosity of air and $r$ is the hydrodynamic radius of the nanorod.
+The resulting value of $\bar q$ is within experimental reason, if each nanorod acquires a net plus or minus charge upon aerosolization.

+The positional order of the ensemble is directed by the electric field induced density variation in the aerosol, resulting in a refractive index gradient, $\partial n/\partial y \approx 10^{-6}$, where $n \approx 1+\frac{1}{2}\phi \chi$.
+While the experimental magnitude of $\phi \approx 10^{-10}$ leads to an exceedingly small refractive index gradient, the mechanism to direct the positional order of the aerosol is apparent.

+Further investigations may optimize the orientational and positional ordering mechanisms described above and possibly lead to additional component-less optics such as diffusers, lenses or holographic elements, as shown in Fig. 6 \cite{palmer1980, palmer1983}.
+If multiple component-less optics are combined, then integrated optical circuits may be realized, opening the possibility for the generation, propagation, detection and processing of light using active aerosols \cite{Engheta, Silva}.